zubinchopra/portaldocs/portal-sdk/templates/portalfx-performance.md

         - Using too many ko.computed dependencies
 - Be wary of observable usage
     - Try not to use them unless necessary
-    - Don't aggreesively update UI-bound observables
+    - Don't aggressively update UI-bound observables
         - Accumulate the changes and then update the observable
         - Manually throttle or use `.extend({ rateLimit: 250 });` when initializing the observable
 - Run portalcop to identify and resolve common performance issues